Wassili Luckhardt

 Wassili Luckhardt (22 July 1889 in Berlin – 2 December 1972 in Berlin) was a German architect.
-He studied at the Technical University of Berlin (Technische Universität Berlin) and Dresden.
+He studied at the Technische Hochschulen in Charlottenburg (now Technische Universität Berlin) and Dresden (now TU Dresden).
 Luckhardt and his brother Hans worked closely together for most of their lives.
 Both were members of the November Group (Novembergruppe), the Arbeitsrat für Kunst, the Glass Chain and, from 1926, the progressive architecture group Der Ring.
 The brothers shared an office with the architect Alfons Anker (b.
 1872, d.
 1952).